 This page is available under these URLs:

-Students will receive 80% of their grant prior to departure and 20% after submitting all their papers upon returning to Austria.
+You will receive 70% of the grant prior to departure, and 30% after submitting all your papers and online reports upon your return.

 For additional grants, please see:

 - Some federal states (Bundesländer) provide grants, further details can be found on the website of the Landesregierung.

 - Cultural institutes and embassies also sometimes give scholarships to students.

 - IMPORTANT: An Erasmus grant must not be combined with another study abroad grant directly financed by the BMBWF or another federal unit; also, it must not be combined with other EU grants (e.g. Joint Master degree grant).

 *The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.